directus-labs/guest-authoring/directus-okta-sso/index.md

 This step-by-step guide explains the process of configuring SSO in a Directus application.
 We will be using the SAML standard along with the Okta provider.
 Our goal is to enable users to log into the Directus admin panel via Okta.

 ## Before We Start
-- Ensure you have a self-hosted Directus application up and running.
+- Ensure we have a self-hosted Directus application up and running.
 - Register for a company account on Okta.
 Note: Okta requires business emails.
 Register [here](https://www.okta.com/free-trial/).

 ## Creating an Application in Okta
-1. Access Okta Admin Workspace: Navigate to `https://<YOUR-WORKSPACE-NAME>-admin.okta.com/admin/getting-started`.
+1. Access Okta Admin Workspace: Navigate to `https://<OUR-WORKSPACE-NAME>-admin.okta.com/admin/getting-started`.
 2. Create App Integration: In our Okta admin workspace, under the **Applications** tab, select **Create App Integration** and select the desired method (**SAML 2.0** in our case).
 Click **Next**.

 ![Selecting a sign-in method](select-sign-in-method.png)